Dear Members of the Northeastern Community,

 Are you Truly Ready for Tax Season Scams?

 Tax season is upon us, and government and law enforcement entities have reported an uptick in the number, and sophistication of tax fraud schemes targeting the public.
-Did you know that the IRS reported a 400% increase in the number of false tax refund claims in just the past few months?
+Last year the IRS reported over $21 BILLION in fraudulent tax refund claims in 2016.
 One way to keep this from happening to you is to ensure that you protect your personal information, and to use only reputable and certified tax preparers.
 Your fees for tax preparation should never be tied to the amount of your refund.
 All tax preparers will also have a preparer tax identification number (PTIN), which can be checked at http://www.ptindirectory.com/.
 Also keep in mind that the IRS will never contact you by telephone if there are issues with your returns, or if they need information.
 They will always send information by U.S. mail, and only by email if you have requested and provided them with an address.
 Do not respond to any contact that is threatening or attempts alarm you (threatening audits etc).
 Always contact the IRS through their official website (www.irs.gov) or call for telephone assistance.

 Hold Your Password Close